mgautam2/coinTracker-take-home/README.md

 ### Start the Client

 - In the client directory, start the client by running `yarn start` or `npm start`.
-- The client will start on port 3000 and will communicate with the server via the API URL defined in the `REACT_APP_API_URL` environment variable.

 ## Design